 This is an evaluation of past performance that helped lead the grantee to choose its goals or projects.
+This is an evaluation of past performance that helped lead the grantee to choose its goals or projects.

 The City of Great Falls receives CDBG funds as an Entitlement City and HOME funds as a Participating Jurisdiction.
 Year after year, the City's HUD-funded grant programs have successfully met performance expectations to benefit low and moderate income individuals and areas within the community.